How Solar Panels Can Be a Boon in an Emergency Situation

 In an emergency situation such as a power outage, natural disaster or man-made disaster, being able to generate your own electricity can help to keep you and your family safe.
 One of the most cost-effective and easy to use ways to generate electricity is with solar power.
 Solar panels can be installed onto your rooftop, requiring as little as 12 square yards of roof surface.

 A wintertime blizzard, ice storm or nor’easter could result in widespread wintertime power outages.
 Having solar panels on your home could supply enough electricity to keep your heating system on.
 This would allow you to stay in your home and off the unsafe roads.
 A summertime severe weather event such as a derecho could also cause widespread power outages.
 Your solar panels could deliver enough power to keep your air conditioning working.

 If you have a medical condition such as sleep apnea or COPD that requires the use of breathing machines or other appliances, having a steady supply of electricity is crucial to your health.
 With solar panels in place, you would have enough energy to power these life-saving systems.
 The solar panels can also power a refrigerator to keep baby formula safe and can even run your hot water or oven for cooking.

-Do-It-Yourself Solar KitsDo-it-yourself solar panel kits allow you to save money on the cost of installing a solar system.
+Do-it-yourself solar panel kits allow you to save money on the cost of installing a solar system.
 A typical 4kW system can cost a homeowner about $18,000 in 2016, explains the Energy Informative.
 About 15 percent of that cost is the installation fees.
 By installing your own solar panel kit, you could save about $2,500.
 This level of savings shortens the payoff period of your solar system.

 Solar panels can also help to keep your home safe in an emergency situation.
 The panels can be linked to an inverter that stores the energy you do not use.
 Some professionals, like Jeff Long, know that the stored energy can be used to power your home’s security system even if the electrical grid is down.
 You can also use the power to charge your cellphone in order to call for help or make contact with family.

 Written by Rachelle Wilber